OpenST/mosaic-chains/README.md

      export ORIGIN_WORKER_EXPIRATION_HEIGHT='replace_with_origin_expiration_height';
      export AUXILIARY_WORKER_EXPIRATION_HEIGHT='replace_with_auxiliary_expiration_height';

- origin and auxiliary worker addresses are generated with `facilitator init` step.
+ Origin and auxiliary worker addresses are generated with `facilitator init` step.
  Mosaic config path for supported chain should be available at `~/.mosaic/<origin-chain>/mosaic.json` where `<origin-chain>` is origin chain identifier e.g. `ropsten`.

  Origin and auxiliary worker expiration height is block height from current block for which worker keys are whitelisted.

-If current block is 1000 and expiration height is set to 100 then worker keys will be whitelisted for 1100 block.
+ Example: If current block is 1000 and expiration height is set to 100 then worker keys will be whitelisted for 1100 block.

  *2. run command*: